 Summary: Ideal candidate must be a skilled communicator and motivator.
-Able to organize and prioritize many task effectively and be passionate about the job.
+Able to organize and prioritize many tasks effectively and be passionate about the job.

 North Sunflower Medical Center in Ruleville is committed to having four drives a year; they also encourage ALL who are employed or associated with North Sunflower Medical to donate as often as possible.